Configure free gas networks

 2. Set the contract size

 config section of the genesis file, set the contract size limit to the maximum supported size (in bytes).

 3. Start Besu with a minimum gas price of zero

 When starting nodes, set the minimum gas price to zero.

-If using Truffle to develop on your free gas network, you also need to configure free gass in Truffle.
+If using Hardhat to develop on your free gas network, you also need to configure free gas in Hardhat.

-Like setting block and contract size limits to their maximum values for Besu, set the transaction gas limit in Truffle to the maximum possible.
+Like setting block and contract size limits to their maximum values for Besu, set the transaction gas limit in Hardhat to the maximum possible.

 Besu does not support private key management.
-To use Besu with Truffle, you must configure a Truffle wallet.
+To use Besu with Hardhat, you must configure a Hardhat wallet.

 Set the gas price to zero.

 Set the gas limit for a transaction (that is, contract creation) to be the block gas limit - 1.